s-weigand/qt-dev-helper/README.md

   - `PySide6-Essentials`
   - `qt6-applications`
   - `qt5-applications`
-- Ability to open all files in a folder in QtDesigner
+- Ability to open all `*.ui` files in a folder in QtDesigner

 ## Planned features